amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Grammar is too easy in the sense that, for most native speakers, grammatical errors are readily identified, if not easily fixed.
 The errors that leave the greatest negative impression in the reader's mind are often glaring to native speaker.
 On the other hand, more subtle errors, such as a disagreement in number set apart by a long string of intermediary text, escapes even a native speaker's notice.

-In contrast, grammar is too hard in the sense that, in its most general form, detecting grammatical errors is AI-hard, requiring artificial intelligence that matches human-level intelligence and the ear of native speaker to identify that an error has been made.
-And correcting those errors is as challenging a problem as detecting them.
+In contrast, grammar is too hard in that, in its most general form, detecting grammatical errors is AI-hard, requiring artificial intelligence that at least matches human-level intelligence and a native speaker's ear to identify errors.
+Correcting those errors is as challenging a problem as detecting them.

 Instead of focusing on grammar, we consider errors of usage and style: redundancy, jargon, illogic, clichés, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, pretension, and more.